AlexisZamara/HardModeRevamp/README.md

 - Enchantment table rebalanced
 - Enchantments: Fortune and Mending can no longer be obtained
 - Endermen can no longer pick up blocks
+- Fished enchanted books have a higher chance of having a curse
 - Food bar now functions as a stamina bar
 - God apples craftable again
 - Health no longer affected by food bar, eating provides a quick burst of health regeneration
 - Hostile mobs have randomized speed and health values
 - Hostile mob xp increased
+- Loot chests rebalanced
 - Piglin bartering rebalanced
 - Phantoms disabled
 - Potion brewing grants XP